What to expect on the journey

 Vehicle options and pricing

 The quoted price is final.
 It covers fuel, motorway tolls and the required vignettes, road taxes, parking, bottled water, chargers and child seats on request.
 Night and early-morning pickups cost no extra, and if you are flying into or out of Prague we track the flight at no charge.
 Optional extras like a brewery stop, a castle detour or a return leg are priced clearly before you commit.
-Pay by card online, or a deposit online and the rest in cash to your driver; VAT invoices are available for business travel.
+Send a booking request and we confirm availability and payment instructions directly; VAT invoices are available for business travel.
 Cancellation is free up to 24 hours before pickup.

 Things to do in Munich